DBMoUK/addcertwhitelist/README.md

 This causes the template file /opt/puppet/share/puppet/modules/puppet_enterprise/templates/master/puppet_server/ca.conf.erb to be replaced with a copy of the original ca.conf.erb file prior to amendment by whitelisting.

-### IF YOU DO NOT APPLY: certwhitelist/tests/revert.pp PRIOR TO UPGRADING YOU *WILL* BREAK THE CONSOLDE IN PUPPET ENTERPRISE 3.7.2!
+### IF YOU DO NOT APPLY: certwhitelist/tests/revert.pp PRIOR TO UPGRADING YOU *WILL* BREAK THE CONSOLE IN PUPPET ENTERPRISE 3.7.2!